ivsanro1/vscode-extension-python-mcp-hello-world/README.md

-# MCP Tool Demo (VS Code)
+# VS Code extension - MCP Tool Demo

-This repo contains a minimal VS Code extension that exposes a Language Model tool backed by a Python MCP server (FastMCP) communicating over stdio.
+This repo is a minimal VS Code extension that shows how to expose a local MCP server launched with the extension, by using `lm.registerTool`.

+MCP is implemented as a Python MCP server (FastMCP) communicating over stdio.

+This has been tested only for VSCode Insiders `1.104.0`, which has the new `lm.registerTool` API.

 # Screenshots